javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

 In a MDB the class-level annotation `@javax.ejb.TransactionManagement(TransactionManagementType.CONTAINER)` is used to specify that a container-managed transaction must be used, with `@javax.ejb.TransactionManagement(TransactionManagementType.BEAN)` used to specify that a container-managed transaction must not be used.
 If no such annotation is provided then a container-managed transaction will be used.

 With JMS listener beans it is proposed to follow the existing existing mechanism for specifying whether a business method on a managed bean is executed in a container-managed transaction.
 This is to use the method-level annotation `@javax.transaction.Transactional(Transactional.TxType.REQUIRED)` to specify that a container-managed transaction must be used.
-If no such annotation is provided then a container-managed transaction will ''not'' be used.
+If no such annotation is provided then a container-managed transaction will _not_ be used.
 Note that this default behaviour is the opposite of that of MDBs.

 So in the following example, each message will be received, and the callback method invoked, without the container using a transaction: